 - Eating a well-balanced diet of whole, clean foods will likely lead to an overall decrease in calories, which will translate to a healthy weight loss for those who are eating too many calories.

-- Eating clean, whole foods will provide the nutrients to your body that so many are missing out on, but so desperately need — vitamins, minerals, fiber, protein, omega-3 fats, etc. Once you are eating these nutrients, your body will be able to function in the manner that it is built for – resulting in more energy, feeling better mentally, lowered body inflammation, and sleeping better at night, all while also providing it with important enzymes needed to do things like combat cancer and keeping your insulin levels controlled.
+- Eating clean, whole foods will provide the nutrients to your body that so many are missing out on, but so desperately need – vitamins, minerals, fiber, protein, omega-3 fats, etc. Once you are eating these nutrients, your body will be able to function more efficiently – resulting in more energy, feeling better mentally, lowered body inflammation, and sleeping better at night, all while also providing it with important enzymes needed to do things like combat cancer and keeping your insulin levels controlled.

-- Eating clean, whole foods will support a more appealing body composition (lower body fat), and also will support activities such as daily chores, playing with your children, and intense exercise or even athletic competition.
+- Eating clean, whole foods will support a healthier body composition (lower body fat), and also will support activities such as daily chores, playing with your children, and intense exercise or even athletic competition.

 What’s Your Motivation?

 If you want to change your eating habits for the better, there is likely something specific motivating you.
 Whether it’s to lose weight, to become a good role model for your children, to feel better, to support an exercise program, to lower your risk of diseases that may run in your family, or even just to have clearer skin, write down your motivation somewhere you will see it everyday.